Table of contents

 Ready to try your hand at making Mongolian noodles?
 It’s easier than you might think!
 Here’s a step-by-step guide:

-5. Combine Everything: Toss the noodles, protein, and sauce into the pan.
-Stir until everything is evenly coated and heated through.
+- Combine Everything: Toss the noodles, protein, and sauce in the pan.
+Stir until evenly coated and heated through.

-6. Serve and Enjoy: Garnish with chopped green onions and sesame seeds for an extra touch of flavor and presentation.
+- Serve and Enjoy.
+Garnish with chopped green onions and sesame seeds for an extra flavor and presentation.

 A Quick History of Mongolian Noodles

 Despite the name, Mongolian noodles aren’t a traditional Mongolian dish.
 Instead, they’re inspired by the concept of Mongolian barbecue, which was created in Taiwan in the 1950s and popularized in the United States.
-The dish we know today has evolved into a fusion of Chinese-American flavors, with noodles, proteins, and sauces tailored to suit a variety of tastes.read about the origins of Mongolian noodles.
+The dish we know today has evolved into a fusion of Chinese-American flavors, with noodles, proteins, and sauces tailored to suit various tastes.
+Read about the origins of Mongolian noodles.

 Tips to Make Mongolian Noodles Faster

-• Pre-Made Sauce: Mix up a batch of sauce ahead of time and store it in the fridge for up to a week.
+- Pre-Made Sauce: Mix up a batch of sauce and store it in the fridge for up to a week.

 FAQs About Mongolian Noodles